'Tis the Season for Annual Marketing Planning!

 It is the season for taking a closer look at the annual marketing plan.
-The annual marketing plan is an essential component to meeting next year’s strategic business goals.
+The annual marketing plan is essential to meeting next year's strategic business goals.
 The plan is a formalized statement detailing the actions needed to meet specific marketing goals and objectives.

 Typically, the marketing plan covers the following subjects: (1) new service offerings, (2) continued expansion of existing service offerings, (3) outlines required activities to meet next year's marketing goals and objectives, (4) reviews prior annual marketing plan, (5) ensures the objectives and strategic approach is in alignment with the firm's business goals.

 In the spirit of the season, I thought it would be nice to lend a helping hand to my subscribers by offering a pathway to developing the marketing plan and reconciling this plan to meet next year's budget.